suhwanhwang/raspboard/README.md

 - If Korean text is not displayed: Check if Nanum font is installed
 - If weather information is not displayed: Verify API key and internet connection
 - If auto-start is not working: Check path configuration and execution permissions
 - If language is not changing: Verify the `LANGUAGE` value in `.env` file is set to either 'en' or 'kr'
+- If module import errors occur: Ensure you're running the application from the project root directory